mharen/mharen.github.io/_posts/2010/2010-11-09-adventures-in-unsubscribing-spoiler-it.md

 ![image[16].png](/assets/2010/image[16].png)

 There are SEVEN different sets of preferences I need to check to unsubscribe from everything (I added the highlights).
 SEVEN!
-This is a software company…can’t you guys write some *software* to do this for me?!
+This is a software company...can’t you guys write some *software* to do this for me?!

 I followed a partner email link to get here so after reading way, way too much, I see that I need the fourth link, which takes me to another site where I’m supposed to click “Manage Your Account” *(after logging in!)*:

 ![image[20].png](/assets/2010/image[20].png)

 Are you kidding me?!
 Not only is this not an unsubscribe page, there’s no link called “Manage Your Account”.
-Let’s do “View…” instead:
+Let’s do “View...” instead:

 ![image[23].png](/assets/2010/image[23].png)